ArjunB126/Goggle_Clone/README.md

 # A practical exploration of HTML and CSS :

 This project provides a hands-on experience in using HTML to construct the page structure and CSS to style the elements, replicating a popular website

+# A demonstration of basic front-end development skills:

+This project showcases the ability to build a website using HTML and CSS, replicating a well-known search engine interface.